sunset1215/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to set an event.
-2. User types “set event EVENT_NAME TASK_INDEX” with optional parameters for start and end dates
+2. User types `set event EVENT_NAME TASK_INDEX` with optional parameters for start and end dates
 3. User is notified that the event was set<br>
 Use case ends.